 ESLint

-file then it only needs to contain the specific rules that you want to override, because all other rules will be inherited due to ESLint's cascading configuration.
+file, it only needs to contain the specific rules that you want to override; all other rules will be inherited from the Core configuration because ESLint configuration cascades.

 variable.
 This variable has a default value of --quiet